 In the clustered configuration, two NAS devices are linked via a private network and have access to shared storage as illustrated in Figure 2.
-In the example, each NAS device is attached to the MSA1000 storage enclosure via a pair of fiber channel HBAs and two external SAN switches or two embedded switches on the MSA1000.
-Similar configurations exist for VA deployments as do MSA1000 deployments.
-Dual HBA per NAS device is recommended, but not required for cluster deployments, since dual HBAs allow for path failure without causing node failover in the cluster.
+In clustered deployments, it is recommended that each NAS device be attached to the SAN via a pair of fiber channel HBAs.
+Dual HBAs per NAS device is recommended but not required for cluster deployments, since dual HBAs allow for path failure without causing node failover in the cluster.

-The cluster setup for the NAS b3000 v2 requires at least three logical unit numbers (LUNs).
-One LUN is required for the quorum disk and two LUNs are required for data storage.
-Individual data storage specific to each node is required for the proper setup of file sharing where both nodes participate in file-sharing activities.
+For the NAS e7000 v2, cluster setup requires at least three LUNs.
+One LUN is required for the quorum disk and two LUNs are required for data disks.
+Individual data disks specific to each node are required for the proper setup of file sharing where both nodes participate in file-sharing activities.
 Clustered NAS systems have the ability to provide redundant active/active access to file shares on disk.
-However, as with all Microsoft-based clusters, the unit of ownership among nodes is at the LUN level.
-Therefore, individual file shares can be accessed by only one node at a time based on which node owns the LUN.
+However, as with all Microsoft-based clusters, the unit of ownership among nodes is at the disk level.
+Therefore, individual fileshares can be accessed by only one node at a time based on which node owns the disk.

-For clustered NAS b3000 v2 deployments, it is important that the LUNs in use by the cluster follow the guidelines pointed out later in this chapter in the Storage Management section.
+As mentioned previously the storage associated with the NAS device is not managed by the NAS e7000 v2 directly.
+In the case of clustered NAS e7000 v2 deployments, it is important that the LUNs in use by the cluster follow the guidelines pointed out later in this chapter in the "Storage Management Elements" section.

-Figure 2: NAS b3000 v2 as a clustered pair of devices
+Figure 2: NAS e7000 v2 as a clustered pair of devices

-Connecting NAS b3000 v2 to the Network
+Connecting NAS e7000 v2 to the Network

-The NAS b3000 v2 can be connected to the network as a single device or as a clustered pair.
+The NAS e7000 v2 can be connected to the network as a single device or as a clustered pair.

-NAS b3000 v2 Single Device Deployment
+NAS e7000 v2 Single Device Deployment

-The default shipping configuration contains a two-port embedded network interface controller (NIC) that provides two ports for client data access.
-These data ports also allow access to the Web user interface (WebUI) that accompanies the product.
+In a single device deployment, network connections are divided into two categories: client data segments and management segments.
+The default shipping configuration contains a two-port network interface controller (NIC) 10/100 and a single 10/100/1000 NC7770 NIC that together provide one port for management and two ports for client data.
+The management port is intended for use with the 3201 port of the device to enable use of the Web User Interface (WebUI) that accompanies the product.
 It is from this WebUI that most management and administrative procedures can be accomplished.
-An additional management port for remote console and diagnostics is provided off the iLO port.
+An additional management port for remote console and diagnostics is provided off the Integrated Lights-Out (iLO) port.
 HP recommends that this connection be placed on a management LAN separate from the corporate infrastructure.

-The NAS b3000 v2 supports the use of NIC teaming.
-NIC teaming provides failover and load balancing of network ports of the NAS b3000 v2.
+The NAS e7000 v2 supports the use of NIC teaming.
+NIC teaming provides failover and load balancing of network ports of the NAS e7000 v2.
 NIC teaming requires the network cables to be installed on the same subnet to enable it to work.
-For example, in Figure 3, Eth0 and Eth1 would need to be on the same subnet to enable this functionality on those ports.
+For example in Figure 3, Eth1 and Eth2 would need to be on the same subnet to enable this functionality on those ports.
 However, it is not recommended to assign IP addresses to the ports that will be teamed or load balanced prior to the installation and setup of NIC teaming.
-For this reason, HP recommends that you set all network ports to DHCP.
+For this reason, HP recommends that you set all network ports to DHCP with the exception of Eth0, which is used for management and only needs to meet the configuration policies of the corporation.
 For information concerning the configuration of NIC teaming after setup is complete, see the administration guide.

-Figure 3: NAS b3000 v2 single device deployment
+Figure 3: NAS e7000 v2 single device deployment

-NAS b3000 v2 Clustered Deployment
+NAS e7000 v2 Cluster Deployment